philanderson888/course-notes/random/2024-10-random-tech.md

 zod types

+web sql allows browsers to store info using sqlite in the browser

+web sql is being deprecated in favour of web storage and indexed db and OPFS

+indexed db is replacing web sql database in the browser

+edge is built on chromium

+sqlite.org

+cloudflare getting started

+npm create cloudflare@latest -- d1-tutorial

+cloudflare

 cloudflare durable session

+cloudflare d1 is sqlite database on the edge which your worker.js instance can access

+npx wrangler d1 create my-database will create a sqlite database in the cloud

+wrangler.toml will bind your local js worker to the d1 cloud database

 cloudflare d1 sls

+cloudflare d1 is a serverless database based on sqlite and launched in 2022

+cloudflare d1 demo at northwind.d1sql.com

 cloudflare r2 is no sql

 cloudflare edge nodes allow the user to access data far faster

 cloudflare edge nodes even run javascript

+chromium is web browser built by google and used in chrome, edge, samsung browser and opera

+sqlite is the most deployed database in the world

+edge is better than chrome because it collects far less data and its tracker blocker does not rely on a website to do the right thing, and it also gives better malware protection

 orm object relational mapper